TasfiaPrima/HobbyShop/README.md

 # Hobby-shop
  A consumer-to-consumer e-commerce website that will enable people to make money online by selling products they make as a hobby.
 Through this website, home made food and other household commodities will be sold.
+[Prototype link](https://www.figma.com/proto/ovmBnqIRETlDpUTIqPEg1t/The-Hobby-Shop?node-id=31-35&starting-point-node-id=313%3A6&scaling=scale-down&mode=design&t=RzVjzluNj0D94EsO-1)